 Sarah Frook Gallo began her work with the Virginia Choral Society in the 2015-16 season.

 In the course of her work as a conductor and educator, Mrs. Gallo has worked with groups of all ages and levels of ability.
-She has served as a church musician, professional soloist, and orchestral conductor, and her breadth of experience has given her the chance to perform in Italy, Austria, Croatia, Slovenia, Russia, and Romania.
-Most recently, she served as Assistant Conductor to Dr. Lauren Fowler on a trip to Europe and conducted a choir in services at St. Peter’s Basilica in Rome and the Dom in Salzburg.
+She has served as a voice professor at the University of Richmond, as a church musician, middle school teacher, professional soloist, and orchestral conductor.
+Her breadth of experience has provided her with opportunities to perform in Italy, Austria, Croatia, Slovenia, Russia, and Romania.
+Most recently, she served as Assistant Conductor to Dr. Lauren Fowler and conducted the CNU Chamber Singers in services at St. Peter’s Basilica in Rome and the Salzburg Dom.

 Mrs. Gallo received her Bachelor of Arts in Music from the College of William & Mary and her Master of Music in Conducting from the Eastman School of Music at the University of Rochester.
 Her conducting teachers include William Weinert, Jamie Bartlett, Bradley Lubman, Simon Carrington, and Joseph Flummerfelt.